paoliniluis/metabase-delete-collection/README.md

 You can't delete collections in Metabase, but this script will do its best to make that happen

+NOTE: this will only work fine in v49, as newer versions add more entities to the database which are not considered here.
+If you're running a version other than 49.x please consider making the changes to the script or simply open a feature request.
+You should NOT run this on different versions as you "might" leave orphan entities in the database

 ## Reason why you can't do this yet

 There are a lot of child dependencies in Metabase that doesn't allow a clean wipe of the collections entity in Metabase, e.g. permissions.